dubaua/chartapp/readme.md

 - [x] show detailed: Insert each chart in element.
 Listen to mutation observer on this element and callback on insert.

 # Features
-- [ ] themes switching below all charts. handle chart colors with rgb function
+- [ ] !legends
-- [ ] detailed view of chart point
+- [ ] !themes switching below all charts. handle chart colors with rgb function
-- [ ] legends
+- [ ] !detailed view of chart point
-- [ ] legends animation debounced
+- [x] debounce legends animation

 # Optimizing
 - [x] move auxiliary data from options keys to variables for better minification